Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation: Generalisation on new drivers and tracks

-Finally, the results obtained by changing the track are reported in Fig. \ref{fig: test_whole_othertrack}.
-The new track is obtained by travelling the original test track in opposite direction.
-For completeness, it has to be remarked that a track travelled in opposite direction generates driver-vehicle dynamics that are totally different and independent from the ones experienced in the original direction.
-Despite the neural network was trained on a single track, exploring few of the possible combinations of road geometry, it manages to reconstruct the main trend of $a_Y$ and $\omega_y$ on the new track.
+The prediction performance for the lateral acceleration $a_Y$ is shown in Figure \ref{fig: test_other} for the two cases.
+The network shows good generalisation on the two high-level variations.
+Particularly, it is interesting how our framework manages to reconstruct the main trend of the signal on the new track, despite the training set contained only data from a single track, which represent few of the possible combinations of road geometry.
 This confirms that the proposed architecture succeeds in linking the decisions of the driver with the geometry of the road.
 Thus, by selecting a suitable set of tracks to populate the dataset, it may be possible to optimise the generalisation capabilities of the network, making it robust to new tracks.
 This analysis is left to future works.

+As an interesting future work, transfer learning \cite{tan_survey_2018} may be used to optimally adapt the pre-trained neural network to different high-level conditions.
+Also, clustering algorithms can be employed to distinguish driving styles and provide additional information to the neural network.